namewiz/epp-client/README.md

 a pleasant developer experience while keeping direct control over XML payloads.
 It exposes a lightweight API that manages TLS connectivity, request correlation and consistent message parsing.

+## What is EPP?

+Extensible Provisioning Protocol (EPP) is the IETF-standard, XML-based protocol used by domain name registrars to provision and manage objects at registries, such as domains, hosts (nameservers) and contacts.
+It runs over TLS, defines a small set of core commands (login, check, create, update, delete, renew, transfer) and is extensible, allowing each registry to publish their own XML extensions for policy-specific features.

+### Registries Using EPP

+EPP is the de facto standard across most gTLD and many ccTLD registries.
+Examples include:

+- Verisign — .com, .net
+- Public Interest Registry (PIR) — .org
+- Identity Digital (Donuts/Afilias) — .info, .mobi, and hundreds of new gTLDs
+- NiRA - .ng, .com.ng, .org.ng
+- GoDaddy Registry (formerly Neustar) — .us, .biz, .nyc, .co, and others

 ## Features

 - Promise-based workflow with automatic transaction tracking.